pauloreis-ds/machine-learning-essentials/clustering/README.md

-# Clustering Algorithms in Business: A Guide
+# Clustering Algorithms in Business

 Clustering algorithms are powerful tools for grouping data points with similar characteristics.
 By leveraging these techniques, businesses can uncover patterns, answer critical questions, and drive revenue growth.
 Below, we outline some key business questions clustering can answer and how they contribute to profitability.